ray-project/ray/doc/source/serve/getting_started.md

 This tutorial will walk you through the process of deploying models with Ray Serve.
 It will show you how to

-* Expose your models over HTTP using Ray Serve [deployments](serve-managing-deployments-guide)
+* expose your models over HTTP using Ray Serve [deployments](serve-managing-deployments-guide)
-* Scale your deployments to meet your workload's requirements
-* Allocate resources like fractional GPUs and CPUs to your deployments
+* test your deployments over HTTP
-* Compose multiple-model machine learning pipelines with Ray Serve [deployment graphs](deployment-graph-e2e-tutorial)
+* compose multiple-model machine learning pipelines with Ray Serve [deployment graphs](deployment-graph-e2e-tutorial)
-* Port your FastAPI applications to Ray Serve

 We'll use two models in this tutorial: